Amity University-Noida MBA Admissions 2026

 Some advised patience, that four months is a short period after spending more than a decade in a demanding career.
 They suggested giving himself time before making major decisions.

 The story raises important questions about modern work culture and the mental stress that comes along with it.
-Is the rat race inherently harmful, or does it also fulfill psychological needs such as purpose, achievement, and belonging?
+Is the rat race inherently harmful, or does it also fulfill psychological needs such as purpose, achievement, and belongingness?

 Get your results instantly with our calculator!